biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 One type of analysis for alpha diversity, and the simplest, is looking at the number of observed, unique features, or OTUs in this example, also known as feature richness.
 This type of analysis will provide the number of unique OTUs found in a sample or group of samples.

 To perform an alpha diversity analysis of feature richness, select the rarefied "rarefied table (BIOM)" artifact in the processing network and select "Process".
-Select "Alpha diversity" from the drop-down menu.
+Select "Alpha diversity [alpha]" from the drop-down menu.
 The parameters will appear below the workflow diagram:

 .. figure::  images/observed_OTU_parameter4.png
    :align:   center